bouvet-openlab/typescript-angular-workshop/README.md

 6. Admin can enter a new book into the library by entering the book's basic information.
 7. Admin can delete a book from the library by searching for it in the admin part of the website and pressing a delete button next to the book he wants to delete.
 8. Admin can update properties (name, author, library location, library category, etc) on a existing book.

+[The Wiki](https://github.com/bouvet-openlab/typescript-angular-workshop/wiki) has more details about how to implement the features if stuck

 ### Getting started